waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VII.
 Silph Co.
 Investigation Log
 ### A. Confirmed Lessons
-- **Misleading `reachable` Flag:** The `reachable` flag for Map Sprites in the Game State Information appears to be a global check, not a local pathing check.
-In segmented maps like Silph Co., an item can be marked as `reachable: yes` even if it's in a completely separate, inaccessible area.
-I must rely on my fixed `map_segment_analyzer` tool.
+- **Misleading `reachable` Flag:** The `reachable` flag for Map Sprites is a global check, not local.
+I must rely on my `map_segment_analyzer` tool for local pathing.
 - **MUK's Immunity:** MUK appears to be immune to powder-based status moves (SLEEP POWDER, STUN SPORE).
-- **Bugged Rocket (5F West):** The Rocket at (9,17) in the western segment of 5F is bugged.
-Interacting with him initiates pre-battle dialogue but does not start a battle, soft-locking progress in that room.
+- **Bugged Rocket (5F West):** The Rocket at (9,17) in the western segment of 5F is bugged and soft-locks progress.
 The only exit is the teleporter back to 9F.

-### B. Tool Development Log (`map_segment_analyzer`)
-- **v1-v7 Flaws:** Initial versions had a fundamentally flawed `is_traversable` function, causing the BFS to explore the entire map instead of just the reachable segment.
-Multiple attempts to fix it failed due to misdiagnosing the root cause.
-- **v8 Corrective Action (T33258):** Completely rewrote the `is_traversable` function to use a proper whitelist of walkable tile types.
-Awaiting final verification.

-### C. Open Puzzles & Hypotheses
+### B. Open Puzzles & Hypotheses
-1.  **5F Gate Puzzle (Hypothesis Abandoned):** The systematic test of the eastern corridor failed to find the trigger.
-The western corridor is inaccessible.
-New Hypothesis: A battle-warp teleporter on 3F might provide access to the puzzle's solution.
+1.  **5F Gate Puzzle (Hypothesis):** The gates in the southern corridor are controlled by the player's X-coordinate in the northern corridor (Y=2).
+I need to systematically test this to find the combination that opens the path to the item at (22, 17).
-2.  **CARD KEY Location:** The key is likely behind one of the puzzles in Silph Co.
-The item at (22, 17) on 5F is a prime candidate.
+2.  **CARD KEY Location (Hypothesis):** The key is likely the item at (22, 17) on 5F, behind the gate puzzle.
-3.  **Giovanni's Location:** He is likely on the 11th floor behind the doors that require the CARD KEY.
+3.  **Giovanni's Location (Hypothesis):** He is likely on the 11th floor behind the doors that require the CARD KEY.
 Test: Find the key, then return to 11F and attempt to open the doors at (7,7) or (11,7).
-- **Teleporter Tiles:** These act as instant warps.
-Stepping on them immediately transports the player to another location, sometimes on a different floor.
-They are a key part of navigating complex dungeons like Silph Co.
-- **Closed Gates:** These tiles are impassable and block movement until a specific trigger or puzzle is solved.
-- **Dynamic Gates (Silph Co.
-5F):** The southern gates on 5F open and close based on the player's X-coordinate in the northern corridor (Y=2).
-- **Invisible Walls:** Some areas may contain impassable walls that are not visually represented.
-Discovered on Silph Co.
-9F at (12, 2).